xtensor-stack/xtensor-blas/docs/source/installation.rst

 From source with cmake
 ----------------------

 You can install ``xtensor-blas`` from source with cmake.
+Note that you need to have a BLAS installation available (e.g. OpenBLAS, MKL ...).
 On Unix platforms, from the source directory:

 .. code::